amnh-sciviz/amnh-sciviz.github.io/_projects/ar_explorer.md

 ### Mako shark, Hall of Biodiversity

-View a Mako shark skeleton with annotations that highlight morphology that makes it the fastest swimmer
+View a life-sized Mako shark up close in AR.
+See how it swims and uses a protractible jaw to catch tuna.
+We animated a CT scan of a Mako skeleton to allow visitors to experience a physical model on display.

 <video src="/assets/video/ar_explorer_mako.mp4" muted autoplay loop controls></video>